eltpeixoto/eltpeixoto/README.md

 ![Eduardo Lucas Terra Peixoto]

-Hi there, I’m Eduardo Lucas Terra Peixoto, but you can call me Ed.
+Hi there, I’m Eduardo Lucas Terra Peixoto, but you can call me Edu or Du.
 I’m a professor of animal science at the Federal University of Grande Dourados, Brazil.
 In this repository, I share some of my awesome projects and works related to ruminant nutrition and data science applied to animal production.

 About me
 I was born in a small town called Alterosa, in Minas Gerais.
 It’s a beautiful place with friendly people and delicious food.
 I love animals since I was a kid, especially cows and sheep.
 They are so cute and fluffy!
 I decided to study animal science because I wanted to learn more about them and how to feed them well.
 I have a PhD in Animal Science from the State University of Londrina and a Master’s degree and a Bachelor’s degree in Animal Science from the Federal Rural University of Rio de Janeiro.
 I have published several scientific articles in journals such as Scientia Agricola, RealizAção, and Revista Agraria Academica.
 You can check them out on my [Google Scholar] profile.